How pension payments are making Swiss housing unaffordable

 Why pensions make housing unaffordable

 What does gentrification have to do with pensions?
 Quite a lot, in fact.
-In Switzerland, a certain amount of every employee’s salary is automatically paid into a mandatory pension fund, which then invests the money wisely and profitably.
+In Switzerland, a certain amount of every employee’s salary is automatically paid into a mandatory pension fund, which then invests the money.
 Later in life, the employee gets the money back in the form of pension payments or capital for their retirement.

 But pension funds need to find a secure investment for the large amounts of capital available to them through this “forced saving”, and so they’re fond of real estate.

 And according to Thorsten Hens, Professor for Financial Economics at Zurich University, Swiss pension funds are under immense pressure to invest.

 “Prices for real estate tend to be higher in countries with capital-based pension funds like in Switzerland or the Netherlands than in countries with a pay-as-you-go system like in Germany,” he says.

 In order to make a profit, more luxury dwellings are constructed, and existing houses are upgraded to yield higher returns.
 Hence, the Swiss market is increasingly flooded with high-end housing.
 And as tenancy laws protect tenants from frequent rent increases in Switzerland, relatively speaking a flat becomes cheaper the longer you live in it.
 For this reason, older people tend to pay less rent than the younger generation.

 In a nutshell: the money needed for pensions makes housing for young people more expensive.

-The other side of the coin is, however, that if pension funds invest in overpriced real estate which young tenants are unable to afford, pensions for the future old generation are at risk.
+The other side of the coin is, however, that if pension funds invest in overpriced real estate which young tenants are unable to afford, pensions for the future old generation are also at risk.

 Is a crash looming?